despresc/bensalem/README.md

-Many of the existing formats still have their merits, and, while they all have deficiencies that I believe can be fixed with a new design, their features can inform those of Scriba.
+Many of the existing formats still have their merits, and, while they all have deficiencies that I believe can be fixed with a new design, their features can inform those of bensalem.
 In particular, TeX, XML formats like those maintained by the [Text Encoding Initiative](https://tei-c.org/), and various library and archival standards are all rich sources for the ultimate semantics of the markup language and the workings of the library system itself.